clareblessen/The_Pursuit_of_Happiness/README.md

 The selection methods kept all the variables.

 # The Model
-The model included categorical variable- continents: explained 80% of the variance, AIC is 736.

-Happiness ~ 3.25 + 1.41GDP + 1.48freedom + 0.42family + 0.14corruption + 0.10generosity + 0.08continent_Asia + 0.82continent_Australia + 0.5continent_Europe + 0.74continent_North_America + 0.84continent_South_America
+-- Happiness ~ 3.25 + 1.41GDP + 1.48freedom + 0.42family + 0.14corruption + 0.10generosity + 0.08continent_Asia + 0.82continent_Australia + 0.5continent_Europe + 0.74continent_North_America + 0.84continent_South_America

 Since we log transformed some independent variables, we can interpret the IV as follows: we’d say that a one percent increase in the average trust in government would result in a (0.14/100)  increase in the averge happiness.

-The model without continent variable : explained 80% of the variance, it also came to the lowest AIC 737.
+The model with continent variable : explained 80% of the variance, it also came to the lowest AIC 737.

 ## normality of error
 ![alt test](https://raw.githubusercontent.com/rockinhumingbird/Mod4_project/master/images/normality_of_error.png)